Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Mendham

-Mendham — encompassing both the Borough and Township — is one of Morris County's most prestigious addresses.
+Mendham, including both the Borough and the Township, is one of Morris County's most prestigious addresses.
 The Borough has a small, New England-style village center.
-The Township is more spread out with larger lots and equestrian properties.
+The Township spreads out with larger lots and equestrian properties.
 The West Morris school district is highly rated.
-Like Harding, Mendham requires driving to a Midtown Direct station, but it rewards you with a quality of life that is more "country" than "suburb."
+Like Harding, Mendham requires driving to a Midtown Direct station.
+It rewards you with a quality of life that is more country than suburb.

 Best for: Families who want top schools, space, and a prestigious Morris County address and do not mind a car-to-train commute.
 Sellers in Mendham attract buyers who have outgrown Chatham and Madison and want more land.